In 2 Georgia counties, CDC order doesn't stop evictions

 CARROLLTON, Ga.
 (AP) — Judges in at least two Georgia counties are refusing to acknowledge a federal order meant to protect most tenants from eviction because of the coronavirus pandemic.

-The magistrates in Carroll and Coweta counties are not halting evictions because of the order from the Centers for Disease Control and Prevention, which says losing housing may cause the spread of COVID-19.
+Radio station WABE-FM reports that magistrates in Carroll and Coweta counties are not halting evictions despite an order from the Centers for Disease Control and Prevention, which says losing housing may cause the spread of COVID-19.

 “The CDC, as far as I know, has no control over Georgia courts,” Carroll County Chief Magistrate Alton Johnson told WABE-FM.